It’s been illegal to use a hand held mobile phone while driving since December 2003.

 Your employer may be open to prosecution:

-It's not an offence to cycle and use a hand held mobile phone.
-However it is possible for you to be prosecuted for careless or dangerous cycling.
+It's not a specific offence to cycle and use a hand held mobile phone but you could be prosecuted for careless or dangerous cycling.

-You can make a call to 999 or 112 in a genuine emergency, provided it is unsafe or impractical for you to stop first.
+- You can make an emergency call to 999 or 112 as long as it’s unsafe or impractical to stop first.

 - You can use a two-way radio but not any other device that sends or receives data.